 - If you don’t care about stitching impressions/clicks to app events and only care about stitching app events, you can use the IDFV (user_data_idfv) which will annotate all app events.

 - If you are stitching impressions and clicks to app events, you will need to consider a solution like Branch’s link graph data that is using web and app activity.

 If you did not depend on IDFAs for any data processing, then you likely do not need to change anything here.

 2. iOS deterministic matching for deferred deep linking and attribution (+match_guaranteed = true for +is_first_session = true)

 Branch leveraged IDFAs to deliver deterministic matching on iOS for the first app session, and therefore this will no longer be possible.
 If you were depending on this functionality for features such as auto-login from a link, you will need to update your code.
-Branch instead will be falling back to probabilistic persona matches.
+Branch instead will be falling back to predictive matching using our link graph data.
 These matches are a significant improvement over fingerprint matching, and extremely reliable for most use cases, but should not be relied upon for authentication or other critical failure use cases.